 Preheat your oven to 375°F (190°C).
 Remove rolls from refrigerator and remove the plastic wrap before baking.
 Place pan in preheated oven.
 Bake for 30-35 minutes until golden brown.
 Remove the rolls from the oven and allow to cool.

-To make the glaze, combine the ingredients in the bowl of a mixer.
-Add enough of orange juice so that the glaze can be easily spread on the warm cinnamon rolls.
+To make the glaze, combine the ingredients in a bowl.
+Stir in enough of orange juice so that the glaze can be easily spread on the warm cinnamon rolls.

 Substitute any dried fruit that you like, such as cranberries, blueberries, apricots or apples!